Patriotic Front (Zambia): Formation and history

 The 2011 general elections saw a reversal of the 2008 result, with Sata beating Banda by a margin of 42% to 35%.
 The PF also became the largest party in the National Assembly, winning 60 of the 150 seats.
 However, Sata died in office in October 2014.
 Vice-President Guy Scott took over as interim president until a by-election was held in January 2015.
 Edgar Lungu was selected as the party's candidate, and won the election with 48% of the vote.

-In 2016 Edgar Lungu won again as the president with 50.35%, beating Hakainde Hichilema, now the President of Zambia by 100,530 votes or 2.72%.
+In 2016, Edgar Lungu won again as the president with 50.35%, beating Hakainde Hichilema by 100,530 votes or 2.72%.

 In the lead up to the 2021 general election, Amnesty International publicly raised concerns about the violation of civil liberties, crackdowns on dissent and police killings while the party held political power.

+At the 2021 general election, Edgar Lungu was once again the party's candidate.
+The PF came out second at that election, getting 1,870,780 votes while Hakainde Hichilema of the UPND got 2,852,348 votes.
+The PF once again became the largest opposition party, winning 60 of the 156 parliamentary seats.